allenai/pubmedextract/README.md

 You may need to do `source activate pubmedextract` instead of `conda activate pubmedxtract`, depending on your `anaconda` version.

-Then clone the repo, and install it (along with the requirements).
+Then clone the repo, and install it (along with remaining requirements).

 ```
 git clone https://github.com/allenai/pubmedextract.git